OpenHistoricalMap/map-styles/README.md

 If you make a new style, just change the URL for the style file with the new one you made.

-Note that changes here do not publish automagically to the OHM website. the vector tiles on the AWS staging site are stored as Javascript [here](https://github.com/Open-Historical-Map-Labs/ohm-website/blob/staging/app/assets/javascripts/ohm.style.js)
+Note that changes here do not publish automagically to the OHM website.
+The latest styles get deployed to staging/openhistoricalmap.org by updating the Git commit sha on the `staging` branch here https://github.com/OpenHistoricalMap/ohm-deploy/blob/b71bc19d95f00fbb96ec33bd5149e0cd1b454935/images/web/Dockerfile#L117

 We also have a bare-bones, no timeslider demo of the style served on GH Pages at [openhistoricalmap.github.io/map-styles/demo.html](https://openhistoricalmap.github.io/map-styles/demo.html)